 In Advanced Stage TFE there would be super-flexible direct electronic controls (similiar to "price controls" but far more advanced)to ensure inflation, and currency devaluation can never get out of hand.This would involve an instantaneous intervention with little, or no time-lag...Ofcourse, interest rates, and taxation could if necessary be phased out in time.

 Anyhow, the direct controls concerned would in the main probably involve the electronic creation of "subsides".. (ie. new money not earned from taxes at all), or inflation "adjustments" in real terms at the point of sale, and the cashier may inform the customer of it.
 In other cases, an instant inflation "tax" might be necessary in which the deducted amount could be taken off.
 In most, if not all cases probably, it could be recreated electronically in the bank account of the customer.

 However, as far as income tax is concerned it is allowed to continue via conventional means.
-Its collection would not be undertaken by some form of "instant" electronic deduction(s).Ofcourse, civil, and criminal fines would still exist.
+Its collection would not be undertaken by some form of "instant" electronic deduction(s).Ofcourse, civil, and criminal fines (a kind of tax if such it could be called) would still exist.

-It is also important to point out that we are not discussing a full Soviet style top down command economy, because the Free Market Price is largely determined by private businesses, and capitalism in an increasingly more ethical form (due to increasing powerful financial incentives notably created by newly created non-repayable money)would still continue until there is "full" automation when money, and wage slavery would no longer exist.
+It is also important to point out that we are not discussing a full Soviet style top down command economy, because the Free Market Price is largely determined by private businesses, and capitalism in an increasingly more ethical form (due to increasing powerful financial incentives notably created by non-repayable money, plus repayable money as loans if necessary)would still continue until there is "full" automation when money, and wage slavery would no longer exist.